 Designed to equip parents with a holistic understanding of the complex needs and development of adopted and foster children, this nine-week course will empower you with the tools and strategies to effectively meet those needs, build trust, and help your children heal and grow.

 If you are interested in participating in an ETC course, please fill out our interest form below.

 Orphans and vulnerable children have experienced traumatic events in their lives, such as abandonment, loss, abuse and neglect.
 These forms of trauma have the potential to impact every developmental area of a growing child.
 It can change a child at the core of who they are, impacting how they communicate, attach and behave.
 Due to past trauma, orphans and vulnerable children have unique needs requiring intentional caregiving strategies.

 Moving from being consciously compassionate to competently compassionate is the heartbeat of the Trauma Competent Caregiver training curriculum.
-This training series, developed by Back2Back Ministries, is evidenced-based and rooted in a Biblical foundation.
 It is designed to equip those involved in caring for orphaned and vulnerable children with the knowledge and skills God uses to help wounded children heal and grow into what they were created to be.
 To learn more about TCC, visit: https://traumafreeworld.org/.

 If you are interested in receiving this 9-module series fill out our interest form below.

 Before registering, please note that participants must be able to attend the entirety of all sessions.
 Makeup sessions will not be offered.

 Advanced TCC — Sep 9, 23, and Oct 7 @ 8:30a–4p